 The typical argument starts when one person wants to talk NOW instead of waiting until both are ready.
 Forcing a conversation never works out well.

-Matt comes home frustrated and immediately criticizes how dirty the house is, but Sherry is exhausted after being home all day with the baby.
+Example: Matt comes home frustrated and immediately criticizes how dirty the house is, but Sherry is exhausted after being home all day with the baby.

-4. Physical affection and touch that is mutually enjoyable
+4. Physical Affection that is Mutually Enjoyable

 A physical relationship fades for two reasons.
 The friendship is damaged because you no longer feel known or supported by your partner.
 Or, you are holding onto old hurts or resentments that need to be healed.